 |Real Madrid to Win in Penalties||Bet365: 11.00 Bet with bonus||William Hill: 9.00 Bet with bonus||Ladbrokes: 2.00 Bet with bonus|

 Up to and including the Champions League semi-final second leg against Atletico Madrid, Real Madrid have scored at least one goal in their previous sixty competitive games.
 This is some record but they face possibly the toughest defence in European football in Juventus.

 The Italians have conceded only 1 goal in their last seven Champions League games and that came against Monaco in the semi-final, when the tie was all but over.
 It would be the perfect night for legendary Italian goalkeeper, Gianluigi Buffon, if Juventus could win the match and keep out Real Madrid.

-You can get 4.50 with Bet365 for Juventus to win to nil.
+You can get 4.60 with Ladbrokes for Juventus to win to nil.

 However, it would be a monumental task for Juventus to stop this Real Madrid team from scoring goals.
 The question is, can Juventus do enough going forward to trouble Sergio Ramos and co at the back of the Real Madrid defence.
 Given their performances against Barcelona and Monaco you would have to say yes.